casse-boubou/hassio-addons-edge/sharry-dependency-less/DOCS.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+> **_Parts of the project are copied and inspired by a project originally Copyright
+> (c) 2021-2022 [Mike Degatano][mdegat01], distributed under [MIT License.][sharrylicense]:_**
+>
+> > Permission is hereby granted, free of charge, to any person obtaining a copy
+> > of this software and associated documentation files (the "Software"), to deal
+> > in the Software without restriction, including without limitation the rights
+> > to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+> > copies of the Software, and to permit persons to whom the Software is
+> > furnished to do so, subject to the following conditions:\_
+> >
+> > _The above copyright notice and this permission notice shall be included in all
+> > copies or substantial portions of the Software._
+> >
+> > _THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+> > IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+> > FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+> > AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+> > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+> > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+> > SOFTWARE._

 [add-addon]: https://my.home-assistant.io/redirect/supervisor_addon/?addon=c751e21a_sharry-dependency-less
 [add-addon-shield]: https://my.home-assistant.io/badges/supervisor_addon.svg
 [add-repo]: https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Ferdnaxela02%2Fhassio-addons